Scott Cooper's unrealized projects: Carancho remake

 In November 2010, Cooper was reported to have signed on to direct an American remake of the Argentinian crime thriller Carancho as his next film, from a script by Aaron Stockard.

 Empire of the Summer Moon

-In December 2010, it was reported that author Larry McMurtry and Diana Ossana would be writing the Comanche drama Empire of the Summer Moon for Cooper to direct.
+In December 2010, it was reported that author Larry McMurtry and Diana Ossana would be writing the Comanche drama the Empire of the Summer Moon for Cooper to direct.
 Adapted from the S. C. Gwynne book of the same title, the film was due to be produced by Scott Free Productions.
-In January 2024, it was reported that Taylor Sheridan would be writing & directing Empire of the Summer Moon film for Warner Bros.
-Pictures, instead of Cooper, McMurtry, and Ossana.